A guide to capturing Google Ads data on Squarespace

 • Channel Drilldown 3 = Free account ad

-Aside from the values from the UTM parameters, Attributer would also capture the visitor’s landing page (e.g., dropbox.com/features/cloud-storage) and the first landing page group (e.g., features).
+On top of the values from the UTM parameters, Attributer also captures the visitor's first landing page (e.g., olmo.com.com/features/music-licencing) and the first landing page group (e.g., features)

-4. Google Ads data is captured on Squarespace
+4. Google Ads data is captured in Squarespace

-Why using Attributer is the best way to capture Google Ads data on Squarespace
+Why using Attributer is the best way to capture Google Ads data in Squarespace

 Here’s why: